enjikaka/Campfire/README.md

 Server plugin for Minecraft server software called Bukkit.

 Note: Some ugly code in here.
-I just quicklt updated this to work with MC 1.7.2
+Just quickly updated this to work with MC 1.7.2